NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes

 Major features/changes:
-*  Link between the exploration and repository pages:
+*  Provide a link between the exploration and repository pages:
     * in exploration page, the user can for example select cases with specific mutations then link to repository page to download the data associated with these cases.
     * in repository menu, the user can select cases with specific files then link to exploration page to view variants associated with these cases.

-*  Upload Gene Set: the user can upload his own gene list to the exploration page.
+*  Upload gene set: the user can upload his own gene list to the exploration page and leverage the GDC search and visualization features for this custom gene set.

-*  Filter the Gene entity page, for example:
+*  Filter the gene entity page, for example:
     * clicking on a mutated gene from the project page will display the mutations of the gene in this project (filtered protein viewer, etc.).
     * clicking on a mutated gene from the exploration page will display the mutations of the gene filtered by the user search criteria, such as "primary site is Kidney and mutation impact is high".

-* Hiding UUIDs from tables: the user can still export the UUIDs in the tables using the "arrange columns" feature.
+* Hide UUIDs from tables and charts.
+However the user can still view and export the UUIDs in the tables using the "arrange columns" feature.
+In Mutation table, the UUIDs are automatically exported.

-* Mutation entity page - the consequence table shows 1 consequence per transcript (10 rows by default).
+* Mutation entity page - show 1 consequence per transcript (10 rows by default) in the consequence table.
 The user should display all rows before exporting the table.

 ### Bugs Fixed Since Last Release
 *  Exploration